whompyjaw/361_se1_agile_project/README.md

 We are using Reactjs library to develop our web app.

 ## Filing Organization
-- Component files are created as Pascal or Upper Camel Case.
-"Header.js" or probably "ThisComponentName.js"
+- I think component files are created as Pascal or Upper Camel Case. e.g. `ThisComponentName.js`
 - Take a look at the current structure.
 I'm not 100% that this is the best filing approach, but it seems a good idea to create components in their grouping, then we import them into `App.js`
 - Let me know if you have alternative ideas :)